HuskyHacks/ShadowSteal/README.md

 Ooof.
 So what can we do with this?

-Some very observant researchers noticed that if a Windows host has been using a specific system restore configuration, "Shadow Volume Copy", then the host stores backup copies of these files that are accessible via the Win32 device namespace for these copies.
+Some very observant researchers (shout out [@jonasLyk](https://twitter.com/jonasLyk)!) noticed that if a Windows host has been using a specific system restore configuration, "Shadow Volume Copy", then the host stores backup copies of these files that are accessible via the Win32 device namespace for these copies.

 ![2.png](img/2.png)